 I. Prior Period Adjustment

-As discussed in Note 14 to the financial statements, the Company had a prior period adjustment due to incorrect treatment of certain derivative transactions.
+As discussed in Note 14 to the financial statements, the Company had a prior period adjustment due to Governmental Accounting Standards Board (GASB) Statement No. 65 implementation.
 The beginning fund balance, as restated, reflects all necessary adjustments.

 J. Reclassifications